 Another difficulty which women of developing nations face in agricultural work is having the responsibility to carry out household responsibilities, meaning they have less time for work.
 This includes caring for children, as well as household chores.
 The FAO has determined, “Women and girls in Ghana, the United Republic of Tanzania and Zambia are responsible for about 65 percent of all transport activities in rural households”, and the prevalence of HIV/AIDS in South Africa puts an added burden on women to care for sick members of their families.

-The gendered gap in agricultural production is not fairly represented, since women are currently working in these sectors and contributing to food production, though they are unpaid for this work. in Ecuador are paid for agricultural work, whereas 30 percent of men receive regular pay, and similar realities in the gendered gap exist across other developing countries.
+The gendered gap in agricultural production is not fairly represented, since women are currently working in these sectors and contributing to food production, though they are unpaid for this work.
+9 percent of women in Ecuador are paid for agricultural work, whereas 30 percent of men receive regular pay, and similar realities in the gendered gap exist across other developing countries.